ravibpatel/CrashReporter.NET/README.md

 ### Capture whole screen instead of Application screen

-You can take screenshot of whole screen instead of only application when application crashes by adding following line in SendReport method of Program.cs file.
+You can take screenshot of whole screen instead of only application when application crashes by adding following line in SendReport method.

 ````csharp
 reportCrash.CaptureScreen = true;